The Allure of Antique Gold Banded Perfume Bottles

 In the Georgian period (1714–1830), perfume was made using methods like distillation, where fragrant oils were extracted from flowers and herbs through steam, and maceration, which involved soaking plant materials in fat or oil.
 Enfleurage was another technique, using fat to absorb scents from flowers.
 Perfumes were often floral or herbal, using ingredients like lavender, rose, jasmine, and ambergris, blended with alcohol to create colognes.
 These perfumes were a luxury, symbolizing refinement among the upper classes.
 The name “perfume” is derived from the Latin “per fume,” meaning “through smoke.

-The Egyptians bathed and made perfumes with lavender and when Tutankhamun's tomb was opened, traces of lavender were found and its scent could still be detected.
-Its clean, gentle floral fragrance is highly appreciated for its relaxing and soothing properties.
+The ancient Egyptians bathed and made perfumes with lavender.
+Traces of lavender were found in Tutankhamun's tomb, and its scent could still be detected thousands of years later.